Defending the Rights of the Public Every Step of the Way

 Time saved campaign

 In 2017, we launched the #TimeSaved campaign.
 The campaign highlights the work of Legal Aid Society paralegal case handler, Terry Davidson and his sentence calculator, and is pushing to reform antiquated sentencing practices to ensure that nobody is unjustifiably detained beyond their release date.
-This year Terry saved 50 clients an astonishing 4,805 days of needless incarceration, and taxpayers $2.6 million in jail and prison costs.

 The Women’s Pre-trial Release Initiative